 Andy Barclay grew up in a military family.
 His father served 26 years in the Air Force, and the family moved all over the country during Andy’s childhood, including a move to Brevard County in 1987 when his father was stationed at what was then Patrick Air Force Base.
 Andy was always the new kid in class.
 He knows firsthand what it feels like to arrive somewhere new with no local knowledge, no established routines, and no network.
 He also knows that a PCS move, for all its stress, can be the start of something really good.

 That perspective shapes everything about how they work with military families.
-And when Andy’s father finally retired from the Air Force after 26 years of moves, the family stayed in Brevard County.
+When Andy’s father finally retired from the Air Force after 26 years of moves, the family stayed in Brevard County.
 His parents still live in the same house in Indialantic they moved into all those years ago.
 That’s what this place does to people.

 Understanding Patrick Space Force Base and the Space Coast

 Patrick Space Force Base sits on the Atlantic coast in Brevard County, just south of Cocoa Beach.
 Cape Canaveral Space Force Station is nearby, and together these installations anchor a significant military and aerospace presence that has defined this coastline for decades.
-The surrounding area is one of the most unique assignments in the military, blending an active space mission with a genuinely beautiful coastal environment.
+The surrounding area is one of the most unique assignments in the military, blending an active space mission with a beautiful coastal environment.

-For families PCSing to Brevard County, the geography matters.
-Brevard County stretches along a barrier island and inland waterway system, and different communities offer very different living experiences.
+For families who PCS to Brevard County, the geography matters.
+Brevard stretches along a barrier island and inland waterway system, and different communities offer very different living experiences.
 Cocoa Beach is closest to the base and has a laid-back surf town character.
 Satellite Beach and Indian Harbour Beach are quieter, more residential, and popular with families.
 Melbourne and Melbourne Beach offer more space, newer construction, and strong school options.
 Inland communities like Viera and Suntree provide master-planned amenity-rich neighborhoods with excellent schools and easy access to the base via the Beachline.

 Using Your VA Loan Benefit on the Space Coast